 Large-flowered hybrids are the best known representatives of the species clematis.
-They are appreciated for their magnificent, large flowers (significantly larger than 10 cm in diameter) and for their long flowering period.
-There are hundreds of cultivars, most of whom are quite fragile and prone to disease.
-These "hybrids" can ornate facades as they grow up to 3 meters in height.
-Available sorts can be found in the overview.
+They are appreciated for their magnificent, large flowers (considerably larger than 10 cm in diameter) and for their long flowering period.
+There are hundreds of cultivars, but they are more or less susceptible to diseases and need care.
+These hybrids can be used to green facades, as they grow up to 3 metres in height.
+Varieties that already flower at pole height are particularly suitable for potting on the balcony.
+Available varieties and prices can be found in the overview.

 These clematis do not like hot southeast or west oriented walls, and need a partially shaded location.
 Many cultivars, such as "Dr. Ruppel" and "Nelly Moser," need full shade.
 The location must be wind protected and the stem base shaded.
 The soil should be fresh and well-drained -- standing water should be avoided at all costs!
 The planting distance is between 0.5 and 1.5 metres.
 When planting, position the roots 10 cm below the surface.
 If potting your clematis, choose a pot size at least 12 litres.
 For available varieties/prices, see the overview.

 Clematis are frost-resistant, perennial leaf-stalk twiners, with weak to medium growth strength.
 Foliage develops from May to October and is not very dense.
 Growth height between 2 and 4 metres.
 Flowers open in May / June.
 If the flowers are consistently cut off and the soil is fertilised, there might be a second flowering in August / September.
 There are beautiful seeds in autumn, but the old leaves don't really fall off by themselves and need to be cut.
 Cut all shoots to half length at the end of the year.